 Then, the matching can be completed by imposing the different relations between the parameters of both solutions, the interior class A, and the Einstein-Rosen vacuum exterior.

 These other junction conditions have been considered in Sec.\ref{junctionax} for the case of an axially directed pressure.
-We have shown that the whole set of conditions can be satisfied on any boundary defined by a non vanishing and non diverging radial coordinate and with a positive time coordinate, for class I solutions describing the interior spacetimes.
+We have shown that the whole set of conditions can be satisfied on any boundary defined by a non-vanishing and non-diverging radial coordinate and with a positive time coordinate, for class I solutions describing the interior spacetimes.
 These results can be applied here by switching $B$ and $C$ and $P_z$ and $P_{\phi}$.
-Thus we obtain similar results and a genuine matching of class A solutions to the Einstein-Rosen vacuum exterior.
+We obtain thus similar results and a genuine matching of class A solutions to the Einstein-Rosen vacuum exterior.